webjump/module-adyen-payment-graphql/README.md

 # Adyen GrahpQl

-Add suporte to Adyen module suporte credit card payments by graphql layer
+adds support for graphql to the adyen magento 2 module

 ## Request Example